CartoDB/dataservices-api/doc/quota_information.md

 # Quota information

-This Data Services API provides functions which are subject to quota limitations, and extra fees may apply.
-Please check our [terms and conditions](https://cartodb.com/terms/) for detailed information about quotas.
+**This Data Services API provides functions which are subject to quota limitations, and extra fees may apply**.
+Please check our [terms and conditions](https://cartodb.com/terms/).

 The functions that require service credits to be used are as follows: